-- You received a government notice that doesn't specifically tell you to amend (e.g. math error corrections, request for additional forms, etc.).
+- Received a government notice that doesn't specifically tell you to amend (e.g. math error corrections, request for additional forms, etc.).
 Just follow the instructions in the notification.

-- You entered the wrong bank account to get your refund.
+- Entered the wrong bank account to get your refund.

-- You received Forms 1095-B or 1095-C and the info matches what you reported on your return.
+- Received Forms 1095-B or 1095-C and the info matches what you reported on your return.